 So I followed my own advise and I owned it.
 I acknowledged I was grieving and went and got a carton Ben & Jerrys Cherry Garcia.
 (Joking).

 While tempted to drown my sorrows in ice cream, I didn’t.

 Because it’s all how we look at our circumstances.
 When we understand He will never leave us or forsake us, everything that happens can bring us to a deeper level of relying on Him.

-I also was easy on myself and have taken a few days off. yes, it’s been an amazing twelve weeks, but also pretty busy…I needed to just rest in Him.
+I also was easy on myself and took a few days off.
+Yes, it’s been an amazing twelve weeks, but also pretty busy…I needed to just rest in Him.